awesome-inc/OneClickBuild/ReadMe.md

 When using **NUnit3** throughout all projects in your solution (recommended), a good place to set these properties is the `solution.targets`.

-If you desperately need mixing NUnit 2 & 3 in your projects, then set these properties only in the project specific targets for the projects using **NUnit3**.
+If you really need mixing NUnit 2 & 3 in your projects, then set these properties only in the project specific targets for the projects using **NUnit3**.

 ### Getting Code Coverage (OpenCover)